Henry Vandyke Carter

-Henry Vandyke Carter (born 22 May 1831, Hull – 4 May 1897, Scarborough) was an English anatomist, surgeon, and anatomical artist most notable for his illustrations of the book Gray's Anatomy.
+Henry Vandyke Carter (born 22 May 1831 – 4 May 1897) was an English anatomist, surgeon, and anatomical artist most notable for his illustrations of the book Gray's Anatomy.

 Childhood

 Henry Vandyke Carter was born on 22 May 1831 in Hull, England, the eldest son of the painter Henry Barlow Carter and mother Eliza Barlow.
 Soon after, his parents moved to Scarborough, where he grew up.
 Information on Carter's private life is known in large part due to the diary that his grandmother gave him at age 14 and that he kept for life.
 His family was also very religious (Protestant) and Carter kept the diary as a kind of spiritual notebook.